OfficeDev/Microsoft-Teams-Samples/samples/bot-adaptivecards-user-specific-views/csharp/README.md

 Bot Framework v4 Conversation Bot sample for Teams.

 This bot has been created using [Bot Framework](https://dev.botframework.com).
 This sample shows how to incorporate basic conversational flow into a Teams application.
-It also illustrates a few of the Teams specific calls you can make from your bot.,
+It also illustrates a few of the Teams specific calls you can make from your bot.

 ## Included Features
 * Bots